 Your customers are lying to you.
 Not maliciously — they genuinely want to help.
 But human social dynamics ensure that direct feedback from customers to vendors is systematically biased toward positivity.
 The customer who says “it’s great, we love it” in a quarterly business review may be actively evaluating competitors.
 The user who rates your feature 8/10 in a survey may never use it.
-Getting honest feedback from customers requires research design that works with — not against — the psychology of social interaction.
+Getting honest feedback from customers requires research design that works with — not against — the psychology of social interaction, and treating honesty as a structural property of the research design rather than something you politely ask for is the foundation of any effective consumer insights program.

 Social desirability bias